 Third Party Litigation Funding (TPLF)

-Since its beginnings in Australia more than a decade ago, TPLF has spread rapidly around the globe.
-The practice is particularly prevalent in Australia and the UK, and is now moving into the United States.
+Since its beginnings in Australia more than a decade ago, third party litigation funding (TPLF), or also known as third party litigation financing, has spread rapidly around the globe.
+The practice is particularly prevalent in Australia and the UK, but has also moved into the United States, Canada, Europe, and parts of Asia.
+Because these agreements tend to operate in secret, defendants may not even be aware that a funder is involved in litigation against them.

-Unfortunately, as a recent Forbes article entitled, “Will Litigation Finance Hold Corporations Accountable Globally?” highlighted, TPLF creates numerous problems and conflicts of interest for litigants, their attorneys and the overall civil justice system.
+TPLF creates numerous problems and conflicts of interest for litigants, their lawyers and the overall civil justice system.

 In addition, TPLF can undercut a plaintiff’s control of litigation.
 Obviously, funders have a major interest in the outcome of cases they invest in.
 So it is not unexpected that some funders seek to control a case’s legal strategy, both indirectly and directly.
 In one patent case, a funder sued the plaintiff for settling for an amount lower than demanded by the funder.
 In the infamous Chevron case in Ecuador, the funding contract with the plaintiffs stipulated that the funder would have veto power over the choice of attorneys and receive precedence in the disbursement of any monetary award.
 Arrangements such as these make a mockery of our system of justice by placing the interests of outside investors ahead of the interests of the parties in court.

-Finally, TPLF creates numerous ethical conflicts for plaintiffs’ lawyers.
-It is a fundamental rule of ethics that lawyers have a fiduciary duty to their clients.
-But when TPLF investors get involved in a case, they often front the plaintiffs’ attorneys’ fees.
-In that case, will the attorney act in the best interests of their client, as they are supposed to do, or in the interests of the third-party funder paying their salary?
+Finally, TPLF creates numerous ethical conflicts, starting with the fact that funders have no ethical obligations to safeguard the interests of the claimants.
+Significantly, it is a fundamental rule of ethics that lawyers have a fiduciary duty to their clients.
+But when TPLF investors get involved in a case, they often front the fees of the claimants’ lawyer.
+In that case, will the lawyer act in the best interests of their client, as they are supposed to do, or in the interests of the third party funder paying the legal fees?
+The secrecy that surrounds most TPLF arrangements also can create ethical dilemmas, when judges unaware of a significant interested party to the litigation are not able to evaluate their own conflicts of interest in hearing the case.

 - Prohibiting investor control of cases;